 Italian food writer Clifford A. Wright notes the argument of Sicilian food authority Pino Correnti, who theorized that the word parmigiana derives from the Sicilian word damigiana, which describes a wicker sleeve used for wine bottles and the hot casserole used to prepare and serve melanzane alla Parmigiana.
-Meanwhile, other Italian food experts hold the belief that the word comes from the Sicilian word palmigiana, which refers to the horizontal slats on a roof, which they say resembles the layering of eggplant slices in the dish.
+Meanwhile, other Italian food experts believe its origins comes from the Sicilian word palmigiana, referring to the horizontal slats on a roof, which they say resembles the layering of eggplant slices in the dish.

 Admittedly, that last theory seems like a bit of a cheese stretch.

 While the precise reason for attaching “parmigiana” to the meal's preparation might be difficult to nail down, one thing we are sure of is when and how chicken replaced eggplant as the centerpiece in the dish.

 When Italians arrived in America long ago, they found the expensive proteins of their homeland were far more affordable and accessible in the meat markets of the new world.
 Such proteins included pork, beef, and veal, which all became wildly popular ingredients in many “new” favorites, including another Italian-American creation, the mighty meatball.
 These newly minted Italian-American homecooks not only devised unique dishes based on what was available, but also adhered existing recipes to the new world’s meat-centric menu—altering many classics into newfound creations, including chicken parmigiana.